Daniel Chapter Five

 Daniel 5:2

-While Belshazzar was drinking his wine, he gave orders to bring in the gold and silver goblets that Nebuchadnezzar his father had taken from the temple in Jerusalem, so that the king and his nobles, his wives and his concubines might drink from them.
+While tasting the wine, Belshatzar ordered that the gold and silver vessels which his father N'vukhadnetzar had removed from the temple in Yerushalayim be brought; so that the king, his lords, his wives and his concubines could drink from them.

 These goblets were from the temple and had been consecrated (set aside for God's use) and now the king was mocking God by using them for this party.
 Belshazzar would have known about his grandfather's testimony of how God showed him that He was in control.
 He would have also known that the goblets were set aside for God's use.